SATA: SATA revision 3.0 (6 Gbit/s, 600 MB/s, Serial ATA-600)

 Serial ATA International Organization (SATA-IO) presented the draft specification of SATA 6 Gbit/s physical layer in July 2008, and ratified its physical layer specification on August 18, 2008.
 The full 3.0 standard was released on May 27, 2009.

 Third-generation SATA interfaces run with a native transfer rate of 6.0 Gbit/s; taking 8b/10b encoding into account, the maximum uncoded transfer rate is 4.8 Gbit/s (600 MB/s).
 The theoretical burst throughput of SATA 6.0 Gbit/s is double that of SATA revision 2.0.
-It is backward compatible with SATA 3 Gbit/s and SATA 1.5 Gbit/s.
+It is backward compatible with earlier SATA implementations.

 The SATA 3.0 specification contains the following changes: